smautner/dart.nvim/README.md

 ⦿  Minimal tabline inspired by `mini.tabline`

-⦿  Mark open buffers to pin them to the tabline
+⦿  Mark open buffers to pin them to the tabline. _This is separate from Vim's marks/global marks._

 ⦿  Unmarked buffers will be listed in the `buflist` and sorted by most-recently-visited